 I recently posted on Facebook that I had purchased the rare 1968 Mazda Cosmo and it had finally arrived from Japan.
 The Cosmo was Mazda’s first rotary engined car and was effectively hand made in very limited numbers for the Japanese domestic market (JDM).
 Mazda obtained a license to manufacture the Wankel engine from NSU which held the patent and employed its inventor, Dr Felix Wankel.
 Rotary engines employ the same 4 stroke combustion cycle of regular gasoline engines but have no reciprocating pistons or valves.
 The design does have disadvantages but amongst its advantages are fewer parts (to fail in race conditions), higher power output for a given displacement, smooth running and higher maximum redline (rpm).
 Mazda was and continues to be a very small car manufacturer and they championed the rotary engine as a means to resist the Japanese government’s desire to merge small companies with larger similar ones.
 Ultimately Mazda’s engineering team did make the rotary engine a commercial and mainstream success while NSU went bankrupt with all the warranty claims on its rotary engined cars and was absorbed by Volkswagen to become a part of Audi.

 My friends were overjoyed with the anticipation of seeing and riding such a rare automobile (and secretly wondering where I had come up with the $150k to purchase one such is their appreciating collectibility amongst professional investors).
-Until I revealed that I had purchased a 1/18th scale Cosmo and photographed it using forced perspective.
+Until I revealed that I had purchased an Autoart 1:18 scale model of the Cosmo and photographed it using forced perspective.

 Forced perspective was a common technique used by movie makers before CGI became possible and Photoshop was only used to make the license plate and nowhere else.
 In order to make the forced perspective work, you have to sell it with small touches that make your brain believe what it thinks it’s seeing.
 The customized license plate, me getting into the car, the shadow cast in the first photo and the ability to see the tree trunk through the rear window and the lawn through the passenger windows … all subconsciously sell the image.